mklabs/greenskin/readme.md

 - Exploitation, affichage et gestion des métriques au niveau d'une application web ou dashboard.

+## TODO

+Misc stuff to do.
+Bug or stuff to workaround.

+- Only using PhantomJS.
+Investigate & see how to run browsertime with Chrome / FF on slaves (and IE/Ie driver on a win box)

+- Global default configuration (Jenkins URL, Graphite server / port, etc.)

+- ...

 ## Components

 The solution relies on the following projects: